Table of Contents

 In Olive Again, Strout introduces a world of unique characters and voices in sleepy small town Crosby, Maine.
 A continuation of Strout's Olive Kitteredge, which was made into an HBO miniseries, Olive, Again will absorb readers with her unique poetic voice.
 The main character, Olive Kitteridge, is an enchanting and irascible woman as prickly as a cactus and as memorable as a beloved friend.
 As astute as it is emotionally engaging, Olive, Again explores with profound insight into love, friendship, and family.

 Song of Solomon

 Song of Solomon is a rich and compelling novel by Nobel Prize laureate Toni Morrison.
 The book portrays the coming of age of a young black man, following the story into four generations of complex character, with a blend of symbolic allegory and gritty realism.
 Her themes range from love to racism to just open-ended tales that flow with the plot.
 Milkman Dead dreams of greater accomplishments and riches and goes on a journey to search for gold, which leads him to a discovery of his identity and his roots.

 The beach is calling, and nothing is more relaxing in your chair and enjoying a good book under the sun.
 Whether you're lounging by a beautiful pool or ocean waves, these novels will give you an escape from the summer heat so that all that remains of your worries are a few sun-kissed tan lines and a great book club discussion.
-Set out this summer with one of Oprah's book club picks and get lost in your beach read!
+Set out in your favorite summer swimsuit with one of Oprah's book club picks and get lost in your beach read!